Kapamilya, Deal or No Deal: Models

+Kris Aquino's 26K

-"Kapamilya, Deal or No Deal" featured a diverse group of models throughout its five-season run.
-The first three seasons introduced the "26K girls," who, unlike their U.S. counterparts, were not assigned to a fixed position and had the flexibility to handle any case during the game.
+Kapamilya, Deal or No Deal's first three seasons featured the 26K.
+Unlike their American counterparts, the ladies were not assigned to fixed positions and so could handle any briefcase number during the game.
+This was determined before broadcast or taping by a drawing of lots backstage.

+Charmel de Asis, who gained attention and celebrity status for frequently handling briefcases with the highest amounts in the game, which became a running gag during games.
+Musical scoring from horror films such as "The Murder" from the Alfred Hitchcock-directed 1960 film Psycho would be often played before Aquino commanded her to open a briefcase.

-Notable models from the show include Charmel de Asis, who grew prominently due to her notoriety of holding the high amounts in her assigned case, and Chloe Dauden, who eventually became the second runner-up at Miss World Philippines 2011.
-Diana Qeblawi, Jeck Maierhofer, Dang Palma, Bernice Tan, and Ferleene Noguera among others.
+Most notable models from the show include Chloe Dauden, who would win 2nd Princess in the 2011 Miss World Philippines, Naomi Peña, (a well-known food and mukbang vlogger), Jeck Maierhofer, Wendy Valdez, Diana Qeblawi, Toni Alyessa Hipolito, Dang Palma, Bernice Tan, and Ferleene Noguera, among others.

+Luis Manzano's 24K and Lucky Stars

 In the fourth season, the show featured a new set of models known as the 24K alluding to the number of cases played per game.

-Lucky Stars

-The fifth season introduced celebrities as case models, known as the "20 Lucky Stars," a first in the franchise's history.
+The fifth season introduced celebrities as case models, known as the "20 Lucky Stars", a first in the franchise's history.
 Each month, twenty celebrities held twenty briefcases, with their tenure ending at the close of the month, when they were replaced by a new batch of celebrity case holders.
-Contestants for each episode were selected through the Gulong ng Tala (Wheel of Stars).
+Contestants for each episode were selected through the Gulong ng Tala (Wheel of Stars; a roulette-like wheel), or Lucky Wheel (wheel with 20 three-pegged spaces) during the sixth season.
 Since the celebrities did not choose their initial cases, they were given the option to either swap for another briefcase or keep their assigned one until the end of the game.

+Season 5

 After the four batches, the 20 Lucky Stars were combined into a single group, with selected members from each batch assigned different case numbers for specific games.

 The following table lists the celebrities who served as case models, divided into four batches.